AdMoR/admor.github.io/_posts/2020-09-23-Efficient parameter exploration on generative art.markdown

 ### Using the mouse

 After reading some examples from the [Generative Design website](http://www.generative-gestaltung.de/2/), I realised that using the mouse instead of a slider made a lot of sense.
-Despite the fact that you can represent only two slider with your mouse movement, these sliders are very precise and intuitive.
+Despite the fact that you can represent only two sliders with your mouse movement, these sliders are very precise and intuitive.

 I removed all the sliders and explored which parameters were the most important for muy generation.
 I ended up creating a new parameter which provided much more interest : point density.